cityofaustin/atd-parking-data/meters/README.md

 ### CLI Arguments:
 -  `--start`: Date (in UTC) of earliest records to be fetched in format `YYYY-MM-DD`.
 Defaults to yesterday.
 - `--end`: Date (in UTC) of the most recent records to be fetched in format `YYYY-MM-DD`.
-Defaults to yesterday.
+Defaults to today.
 - `-e/--env`: The runtime environment. `dev` or `prod`.
 This value applies to the S3 Object key of the uploaded file.
 - `-v/--verbose`: Sets the logger level to DEBUG